László Almásy: Fictional portrayal

-A fictionalized version of Almásy was the portrayed in the Academy Award-winning film The English Patient.
+A fictionalized version of Almásy was portrayed in the Academy Award-winning film The English Patient.
 The screenplay was based on the 1992 novel by Michael Ondaatje, and some of the characters and the events surrounding the search for Zerzura and the Cave of Swimmers were adapted from Geographical Journal articles describing the expeditions of the real Almásy into the Libyan Desert.
 The publicity attracted by the film helped uncover many hitherto unknown details about Almásy's life, but also resulted in a huge volume of inaccurate or outright untrue claims, mostly related to his World War II activities, which continue to circulate in print and on the web.

 Many of these inaccuracies and false stories were examined and refuted in a 2013 book on Operation Salam by Kuno Gross, Michael Rolke and András Zboray.
 In the movie, a native guide is depicted as describing to Almásy the physical location of the cave; "A mountain the shape of a woman's back".
 The fictionalized Almásy is then depicted as rendering a drawing and some text that he then includes in the book that he keeps for himself.